Coxeter groups, hyperbolic cubes, and acute triangulations: Planar surfaces

 \subsection{Triangulations of planar surfaces}

 Throughout this section, we let $L$ be an abstract triangulation of a planar surface.
-Here, a \emph{planar surface} means a surface obtained from $\SS$ by removing finitely many (possibly none) open disks.
+Here, a \emph{planar surface} means a surface obtained from $\mathbb{S}^2$ by removing finitely many (possibly zero) open disks.

 A 3-cycle in $L^{(1)}$ is called \emph{empty} if it is not the boundary of a face in $L$.
-Recall that an abstract triangulation $L$ is \emph{acute in $\SS$ or in $\EE$} if $L$ can be realized as an acute triangulation of a subset of $\SS$ or $\EE$, respectively.
+Recall that an abstract triangulation $L$ is \emph{acute in $\mathbb{S}^2$ or in $\EE$} if $L$ can be realized as an acute triangulation of a subset of $\mathbb{S}^2$ or $\EE$, respectively.
 The proof of the following is elementary and similar to~\cite{Maehara2003}, where Euclidean cases are considered.

-\begin{lemma} If there is an empty 3-cycle which contains no edge in $\partial L$, then $L$ is not acute in $\SS$. \end{lemma}
+\begin{lemma} If there is an empty 3-cycle which contains no edge in $\partial L$, then $L$ is not acute in $\mathbb{S}^2$. \end{lemma}